ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

     - `sail20`
 - `controllerKVector`: Vector of 4 floating point numbers.
 The IST controller uses this vector as the K vector.
 Default: `[3.6723, 13.5022, -74.6153, -19.8637]`
 - `controllerIntegratorParam`: Floating point number.
 The IST controller uses this value as the integrator parameter.
 Default: `5.0322`
-- `RMatrixDiagonalValue`: Floating point number.
-The IST Kalman filter uses this value as the diagonal value of the R matrix.
-Default: `1.0`
-- `Q0MatrixDiagonalValue`: Floating point number.
-The IST Kalman filter uses this value as the diagonal value of the Q0 matrix.
-Default: `1.0`
-- `sigmaSquare`: Floating point number.
-The IST Kalman filter uses this value to initialize `P_k_k_minus_1`.
-Default: `1.0`
 - `controlApproach`: String.
 Determines which control approach is used.
-Default: `istKalmanIstController`.
+Default: `carabelliKalmanCarabelliController`.
 Possible options:
-    - `istKalmanIstController`: use the Kalman filter and the controller from IST
     - `carabelliKalmanCarabelliController`: use the Kalman filter and the controller from Carabelli
-    - `istKalmanCarabelliController`: use the Kalman filter from IST and the controller from Carabelli
     - `carabelliKalmanIstController`: use the Kalman filter from Carabelli and the controller from IST